abhijeet65/News_communique/README.md

  * Recall
  * F1 Score

- We evaluate each classifier's ability to select the appropriate category given an article’s title and a brief article description.
+ We evaluate each classifier's ability to select the appropriate category given an articleâ€™s title and a brief article description.
 The confusion matrix is created to  explore the results and calculate the metrics.

 ###### Feature Extraction Techniques:
 The collection of text documents is converted to a matrix of token counts using count vectorize that produces a sparse representation of the counts.

-TFIDF,term frequency–inverse document frequency, is the statistic that is intended to reflect how important a word is to a document in our corpus.
+TFIDF,term frequencyâ€“inverse document frequency, is the statistic that is intended to reflect how important a word is to a document in our corpus.
 This is used to extract the most meaningful words in the Corpus. corpus ( Collection of written texts,words etc. )